tylermenezes/labs-gql/src/email/templates/matchTeamIntro.md

 {{ join (names project.students) '/' }} (students), and {{ join (names project.mentors) '/'}} (mentors) --

 Welcome to CodeDay Labs!
-We have placed you together in a team, working on this project:
+We have placed you together in a team, here is the project description:

 <blockquote>{{ project.description }}</blockquote>